 This is a wonderful recipe for marinated vegetables, one that you can enjoy all year round.

-Heating the marinade ingredients together causes two things – it enables them to “meld” together better as the sugar melts and the hot dressing actually softens the raw vegetables a bit.
+Heating the marinade ingredients together causes two things – it enables them to “meld” together better and the hot dressing actually softens the raw vegetables a bit.

 - 2 cups cauliflower florets